Nottingham Team

 Expertise and Experience

-Emily is a certified Theraplay®practitioner and has completed level 1 and 2 training in dyadic
+Emily is a certified Theraplay® practitioner and has completed level 1 and 2 training in Dyadic Developmental Psychotherapy (DDP) and level 1 training in Building Underdeveloped Sensory Systems (BUSS).

 In her spare time Emily enjoys being in nature, running, walking and exploring with her dog.